benjaminselfridge/model-checking/doc/ModelChecking2.md

 ## Implementing factorial

-To give you a simple example of how to program in this language, let's implement factorial.
-We won't do any model checking of this program;
-this is merely to give you (the reader) a concrete sense of how programs can be written in it.
+To give you a simple example of how to program in MIG, let's implement factorial.
+We won't do any model checking of this program; this is merely to give you (the reader) a concrete sense of how programs can be written in it.

 We're going to hand-translate this C function: